 Set the Stage

 Are your bed and bedroom conducive to deep sleep?
 Here’s a checklist to ensure that the stage is set for a good night’s sleep:

 Every day has a natural rhythm to it, which is aligned with the rising and setting of the sun.
-Every living organism, plants and animals included, has an internal clock — a circadian rhythm tuned to the daily rhythm of sunrise and sunset.
-To get sufficient, quality sleep, you need to honor your circadian rhythm.
+Every living organism, plant, and animal included, has an internal clock — a circadian rhythm tuned to the daily rhythm of sunrise and sunset.
+To get sufficient quality sleep, you need to honor your circadian rhythm.